|Theatre||Film & Speaker Series|

 New Jersey Performing Arts Center

 One Center St., Newark, 1-888-GO NJPAC.
 2,750-seat Prudential Hall and 500-seat Victoria Theater in Newark.
 Classical music, international dance, world music & jazz, comedy, contemporary concerts, film and family series.
-See listings under Music & Dance.
+See listings under Music & Dance and Film / Speakers below.

 New Jersey Repertory Company